You’ve heard it before:

 To put it simply: without proper customer support, your customers won’t be satisfied with your overall service.
 If your customers aren’t satisfied, you have little chance of getting them to come back.

 But, by providing proper customer support throughout each stage of the buyer’s journey, you make their decision to return to you in the future a no-brainer.

-Taking the initiative to provide incredible customer support can also do wonders for your business, too.
+Taking the initiative to provide incredible customer support can also do wonders for your business and its annual investment return.